zuongthaotn/dae-test-projects/ETL-from-CSV-to-Google-Bigquery-by-DBT/README.md

     - gcloud auth login
     - gcloud config set project gg-bigquery-datawarehouse
     - gcloud iam service-accounts keys create google-key.json --iam-account=gg-21032025@gg-bigquery-datawarehouse.iam.gserviceaccount.com
-    Don't forget changing the "gg-bigquery-datawarehouse" by your bigquery projectID 4.1. if you can not create google-key.json by command you can follow UI steps:
+    Don't forget changing the "gg-bigquery-datawarehouse" by your bigquery projectID and "gg-21032025" by other one 4.1. if you can not create google-key.json by command you can follow UI steps:
     - Go to Goolge console
     - Navigation menu (top left) -> AIM & Admin -> Services Account -> Create service account -> create a new one